rek3000/health_check/README.md

-# rekdoc - fetch, analyze and pump information to other source.
+# rekdoc

-A toolset allows user to get useful information from logs file of servers, generate images from them, analyze them pump to a document docx file.
+A toolset allows user fetch useful information from logs file of servers, generate images from them, analyze them pump to a document docx file.
 Moreover, it supports pushing those information to SQL database.

 There are 3 subcommands also known as modules (fetch, push, doc) for user to interact with the toolset.

+Use command with '-h' to show help texts.
 Use 'rekdoc rule' to show the rules that need to comply to interact successfully with the toolset.

 Tree of rekdoc module:\
 -- rekdoc\